danse-inelastic/pyre/docs/pyreOverview.rst

     - Is there a journal tutorial, possibly incomplete?
     - How do I turn a journal on or off from command line?

+Application (pyre)

+An application is a special component that manages and coordinates the work of other components.
+Application inherits from pyre.inventory.Component.
+Binding

+Binding is the process of making a piece of code callable.
+In the DANSE project, we frequently use Python bindings for code written in C, C++, and FORTRAN; that means that we use pieces of code that make functions written in those languages callable from Python.
+Python bindings involve several components including wrappers; the process is described in Writing C extensions for Python.
+[edit]
+Component

+A component is an instance of the class pyre.inventory.Component.
+Components are the basic chunk of code managed by the pyre framework.

+To make your own component, subclass Component.
+Component has an embedded class Inventory; subclasses of Component should similarly have an embedded class Inventory which inherits from Component.Inventory.
+The inventory is the designated place for the public to interact with components.
+By having an explicit place to interact with the component, components gain the ability to control whether they accept a given change, and what to do with that setting.

+Components are closely related to facilities.
+Every component specifies the facility to which it can be bound.
+[edit]
+Facility

+A facility is how one component (let's call it A) specifies that it would like another component to do some work for it.
+It's a bit like a help-wanted ad.
+As part of the facility spec, A gets to recommend a default component to do the job, or it can recommend a way to build a component to do the job (factory).
+Users get the final decision: they can direct that a different component be used, specifying that on the command line or through .pml file(s).
+[edit]
+Property

+A component requests user input by declaring a property in its inventory.
+All properties are instances of pyre.inventory.property, and usually they are instances of a property subclass, such as int, float, str, etc. The programmer can specify the public name of a property, a default value, and a validator.
+[edit]
+Pyre framework

+The pyre framework is a Python-based system for constructing applications.
+Applications consist of a top level Application component and a set of lower level Components.
+The framework performs services such as instantiating components, configuring them, and cleaning up.
+[edit]
+Pythia

+Pythia is a package of related systems.
+Pythia includes the pyre framework and a number of other packages: related services include a distributed communication system (journal), code-generators (weaver), GUI generators (blade), build system (merlin).
+[edit]
+Script

+A script is an application meant to be run from the command line.
+A script usually inherits from the Script class in pyre.applications.Script.
+For convenience, a "hello world" script may be auto-generated using app.py in pyre.applications, and users may then customize that script to fit their needs.
+[edit]
+Template

+In C++, a template function (or class) is a technique for defining function (or class) implementation while not specifying types used in the interface.
+Loosely speaking, templates define implementation but leave interface to be defined later, while inheritance defines interface but delays deciding implementation.

+For example, suppose you have two functions:

+float addf(float a, float b){return a + b;}
+double add( double a, double b){return a + b;}

+One template function could replace both of these functions:

+template <typename T>
+T add( T a, T b){ return a + b;}

+This simplifies writing the code: there's only one function to keep track of, instead of one function for every type.
+Strictly speaking, this is not a function definition: it is a blueprint for the compiler to create a function definition ("instantiate" the template).
+The programmer has deferred until later the decision of what type(s) to use in this function.
+This function will work for any type for which the "+" operator is defined.

+The person using this function has to make it clear to the compiler which types are to be involved:

+float a=1.2, b=2.3;
+float c = add<float>( a,b);

+double d = 3.4, e = 4.5;
+double f = add<double>( d, e);

+[edit]
+Wrapping

+Wrapping is the process of providing a new interface to an already existing piece of code.
+The code that does this is a wrappe